 Energy Efficiency

 The Building Regulations 2006 provided energy-efficiency criteria for builders.
-Since then, the Building Regulations 2010 have increased the energy efficiency standards by 25 per cent.Â
+Since then, the Building Regulations 2010 have increased the energy efficiency standards by 25 per cent and require higher insulation requirements and the adoption of low-carbon heating systems.

 Fire Detection And Alarms

 The Building Regulations 2010 II B1 state that all modular buildings must provide fire alarm systems of some kind, alongside detailed specifications of the fire strategy of the building.
 It also states that the means of raising the alarm should be simple and that people should understand what it means.
 In practice, this means having an alarm that sounds like a siren.
-The precise way in which you must apply fire detection and alarm systems depend not on the modularity of the building, but its classification.Â
+The precise way in which you must apply fire detection and alarm systems depends not on the modularity of the building, but on its classification.

 Understanding building regulations is vital to the success of any project.
 When companies do not understand how they apply to modular buildings, they can find themselves having to make costly changes to the design.
 Sometimes, the authorities will demand that you demolish the building and install one that meets the standards assigned by the law.